abadore/hub-deployer/README.md

  * --use-sudo : Use sudo
  * --tasks : Tasks file
  * --gem-tasks : Internal tasks file
+ * --use-scp : Use scp instead of sftp

 Example of using hub-deploy with jenkins.
 It deploys from the jenkins job's workspace using the :copy deploy method.